Recently, a friend submitted the following text to be published on Kandaka:

 No one needs white saviours.
 No one needs westerners showing off their privilege and colonising other peoples’ narratives.
 What we need is consideration and everyone knowing their place, people who listen actively and learn to challenge their stereotypes, racism and white supremacy lens.
 From there, we can try to help each other and do our best to improve lives inside and outside the west.
 And before you come for us: No, the Western Mandate does not only motivate white people, anyone can have the white saviour complex.

-Finally, this post gives a direction of how to fight our internalised Western Mandate:
+Finally, this post gives a direction of how to fight our internalised Western Mandate

 If you’re interested in working with or donating to a small charity run by Sierra Leoneans, in the interest of Sierra Leoneans, get in touch with us to find out more.

-Texts by Catherine Koroma Whitfield and Amuna Wagner
+Words by Catherine Koroma Whitfield and Amuna Wagner